Cleveland Cultural Sites

 Jesse Owens Monument

 DESCRIPTION: This bronze statue has the same 5’10” dimensions as the man it honors.
-Jesse Cleveland Owens (1913-1980) competed at the Big Ten Championships on 25 May 1935, where he set three world records and tied a fourth in a span of 45 minutes.
-At the 1936 Berlin Olympics, he became the first athlete is recorded history to earn 4 gold medals.
+Jesse Cleveland Owens (1913-1980) competed at the Big Ten Championships on 25 May 1935, where he set three world records and tied a fourth in 45 minutes.
+At the 1936 Berlin Olympics, he became the first athlete in recorded history to earn 4 gold medals.
 His exploits so frustrated a racist Adolf Hitler, that he left Berlin Olympic Stadium early.
-For many years, Jesse Owens held the world record for the 100 yard dash at 9.4 seconds.
-A graduate of Ohio State University, Owens off-the-field achievements were even bigger, as he and boxer Joe Louis helped reduce the barriers of racism at home.
+For years, Jesse Owens held the world record for the 100-yard dash at 9.4 seconds.
+A graduate of Ohio State University, Owens’s off-the-field achievements were even bigger, as he and boxer Joe Louis helped reduce the barriers of racism at home.
 His courage is profiled in the 2016 Hollywood movie, Race.
-Unlike today, where gold medal Olympians receive lucrative endorsements, Jesse had to work a series of odd jobs before finding his life’s calling as Director of Chicago Boys Club and inspirational speaker.
+Unlike today, where gold medal Olympians receive lucrative endorsements, Jesse had to work a series of odd jobs before finding his life’s calling as Director of the Chicago Boys Club and inspirational speaker.
 In 1976, President Gerald Ford presented him with the Medal of Freedom in front of the U.S. Montreal Olympic team.

 WEBSITE: http://www.jesseowens.com